 Things That Can Be Done to Avoid Defaulting

-In order to avoid defaulting on a car title loan with LoanMart, there are a number of things that can be done.
+In order to avoid defaulting on car title loans in Miami, there are a number of things that can be done.

 - Be completely honest with LoanMart.
 It is best to be completely truthful about the present state of things.